easy82/distribute/README.md

 Requirements
 ------------

 1. You need to have the LOVE 0.8.0 framework installed.
-If you don't have it already, download it at http://love2d.org/
+If you don't have it already, you can [download it here][love2d].

 2. On Linux and on MacOSX LDT assumes you have zip installed on your system (which you most probably do).

 3. On Windows LDT needs 7-Zip or WinRAR to be installed on your system.
-You can download 7-Zip from http://www.7-zip.org/ or WinRAR from http://www.rarlab.com/
+You can [download 7-Zip here][7zip] or [WinRAR here][winrar].

 Installation
 ------------

-A) Installing on Linux or MacOSX:
+###Installing on Linux or MacOSX:

 Download LDT and put it whereever you want it.

-B) Installing on Windows:
+###Installing on Windows:

 Download LDT and put it into the directory where LOVE is installed on your system.
 This is usually at 'C:\Program Files\LOVE'.